-Agenda Posted at City Hall, Pioneer Community Center, Library, and City Web site(oregon-city.legistar.com).
+Agenda Posted at City Hall, Pioneer Community Center, Library, City Website.

-Video Streaming & Broadcasts: The meeting is streamed live on Oregon City's Web site at www.orcity.org and is available on demand following the meeting.
+Video Streaming & Broadcasts: The meeting is streamed live on the Oregon City's website at www.orcity.org and available on demand following the meeting.
+The meeting can be viewed on Willamette Falls Television channel 28 for Oregon City area residents as a rebroadcast.
+Please contact WFMC at 503-650-0275 for a programming schedule.